 I wanted to be happy.

-I was on a quest to make change and make change fast.
+I was on a quest to make a change and make change fast.

 I put myself and others through the ringer.

 I want you to deal with yourself with love.

 When you’re looking at yourself in the face you must deal with yourself with compassion and empathy.

 You have to be your best friend and ultimate lover.

 So below is a personal letter I wrote myself for almost a year and a half ago.